-The IOC brought together a group of experts to discuss the topic of load in sport and risk of injury, overtraining and illness.
+The IOC brought together a group of experts for a consensus meeting to discuss the topic of load in sport and risk of injury, overtraining and illness.
 This resulted in two scientific publications (part 1 and part 2) that were published online this week in the British Journal of Sports Medicine.
 Both papers can be downloaded from the journal’s web site (1, 2).

 The International Olympic Committee convened an expert group to review the scientific evidence for the relationship of load which they defined broadly to include rapid changes in training and competition load, competition calendar congestion, psychological load and travel and health outcomes in sport.